EddyTheCo/DLockers/Server/README.md

 The server allows you to open the locker if you own a NFT signed by the server.
 The signed NFT has immutable metadata that reference certain time interval of the bookings the client has paid.

+## Platformsi

-The server is configured to run on a raspberry-pi, with a 4g and GPS module.
+The server is configured to run on a raspberry-pi, with a 4g and GPS module by using the [evt yocto Layer](https://github.com/EddyTheCo/meta-evt)
 The server will set the pin 17(this can be configured) up when a valid NFT is received.
 The later will open the electrical locker.
 One using the GPS, the geographical position of the server will be public.

-One can also setup a [mock-up Server](https://eddytheco.github.io/DLockers/MockupServer) for testing.
+One can also setup a [mock-up Server](https://eddytheco.github.io/DLockers/MockupServer) for testing just using the browser.
+The releases from this repo are also a mock-up Server.